Clayton Swisher

-Clayton E. Swisher is an American former journalist and author, who now works as a geopolitical risk analyst.
+Clayton Edward Swisher (born 1977) is an American former journalist and author, who now works as a geopolitical risk analyst.
 Formerly the Director of Investigative Journalism for the Al Jazeera Media Network in Doha, Qatar, he now heads Swisher Empirical Studies LLC, headquartered in Doha.

 He is the author of two non-fiction books on the Arab–Israeli conflict.

 Early life and education

-Swisher is the son of Mary Swisher and James Swisher Jr. He grew up in Michigan and later in New Castle, Pennsylvania where he played football for Neshannock High School.
+Swisher grew up in Michigan and later in New Castle, Pennsylvania, where he played football for Neshannock High School.
 After high school, Swisher attended the University of Pittsburgh.
-In 1999 he graduated with a Bachelor's degree in Administration of Justice.
+In 1999 he graduated with a bachelor's degree in administration of justice.
 In 2003 he graduated from Georgetown University with a Master's in Islam & Muslim-Christian Relations.

-In 2018 Swisher received a PhD in Middle East Politics from Exeter University under the supervision of notable Israeli Professor Ilan Pappe.
+In 2018 Swisher received a PhD in Middle East Politics from Exeter University under the supervision of notable Israeli Professor Ilan Pappé.

 Background

-Swisher served in the US Marine Corps reserves and later as a Special Agent with the State Department’s Diplomatic Security Service, investigating passport fraud and internal corruption.
+Swisher served in the US Marine Corps reserves and later as a Special Agent with the State Department's Diplomatic Security Service, investigating passport fraud and internal corruption.

-Swisher also performed close protection officer duties as a bodyguard for Secretary of State Madeleine Albright and Colin Powell, as well as foreign dignitaries, including Palestinian President Yasser Arafat.
+Swisher also performed close protection officer duties as a bodyguard for Secretary of State Madeleine Albright and Colin Powell, as well as foreign dignitaries.

-Between 2005 and 2007, Swisher transitioned to the think tank and research industry and worked as the Director of Programs with the Middle East Institute in Washington DC where he hosted televised debates concerning US foreign policy toward the Arab world.
+Between 2005 and 2007, Swisher transitioned to the think tank and research industry and worked as the Director of Programs with the Middle East Institute in Washington, D.C., where he hosted televised debates concerning US foreign policy toward the Arab world.
 He was also affiliated with the Council on Foreign Relations as a 5-year term member.

-Swisher is a Brazilian Jiu Jitsu fighter who competes internationally at the rank of Blue Belt.
-In 2022, he won a gold medal at the IBJJF European Championship in Rome and later took two bronze medals at the IBJJF Campeonato Brasileiro in Sao Paolo, the sports largest annual competition in Brazil.
+Swisher is a Brazilian jiu-jitsu fighter who competes internationally at the rank of Blue Belt.
+In 2022, he won a gold medal at the IBJJF European Championship in Rome and later took two bronze medals at the IBJJF Campeonato Brasileiro in São Paulo, the sport's largest annual competition in Brazil.